Urban Social Prediction

 About

-Urban Social Prediction develops machine-learning models and decision-support tools for anticipating the social and economic impacts of urban renewal.
-The project helps municipalities and planners explore how redevelopment may affect communities before decisions become difficult to reverse.
+Urban Social Prediction develops machine-learning models and decision-support tools for anticipating the social and economic consequences of urban renewal.
+The project addresses a practical planning problem: renewal decisions have long-lasting effects on housing, displacement, and community resilience, but these consequences are rarely visible to planners at the time decisions are made.

-Urban growth creates pressure on housing, infrastructure, services, mobility, and social resilience.
-Renewal projects can bring investment and improved living conditions, but they can also produce displacement, uneven benefits, and unexpected local consequences.
-This project uses data-driven methods to make those risks and opportunities more visible during planning.
+Urban renewal creates pressure on housing supply, infrastructure capacity, services, and social networks.
+It can bring investment and improved living conditions, but it can also produce displacement, unequal benefit distribution, and locally concentrated harm.
+This project uses data-driven methods to surface these dynamics before interventions are locked in.

-Our work combines predictive modeling, spatial analysis, and interpretable planning interfaces.
-We study which factors shape renewal outcomes, how models can be validated across different urban contexts, and how planning teams can use predictions without treating them as automatic decisions.
+Our technical work combines predictive modeling, spatial analysis, and interpretable interfaces designed for use by planning practitioners.
+We study which socio-spatial factors shape renewal outcomes, how models generalize across different urban contexts, and how predictions should be communicated to planning teams so they inform decisions without being mistaken for prescriptions.

-The project also develops recommendation tools for strategic urban renewal.
-These tools help stakeholders compare parcel combinations, feasibility constraints, redevelopment potential, and prioritization criteria.
-The aim is to support evidence-based decisions while keeping social equity, transparency, and local context at the center of the process.
+The project also develops recommendation tools for strategic urban renewal planning.
+These tools help stakeholders compare parcel aggregation options, evaluate feasibility constraints, assess redevelopment potential, and reason about prioritization criteria.
+All outputs are designed to support deliberation rather than replace it — keeping social equity, local context, and planner judgment at the center of the process.

 Papers